mgonzs13/llama_ros/README.md

 # llama_ros

 This repository provides a set of ROS 2 packages to integrate [llama.cpp](https://github.com/ggerganov/llama.cpp) into ROS 2.
 Using the llama_ros packages, you can easily incorporate the powerful optimization capabilities of [llama.cpp](https://github.com/ggerganov/llama.cpp) into your ROS 2 projects by running [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md)-based [LLMs](https://huggingface.co/models?sort=trending&search=gguf+7b) and [VLMs](https://huggingface.co/models?sort=trending&search=gguf+llava).
+You can also use features from llama.cpp such as [GBNF grammars](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) and modify LoRAs in real-time.

 ## Table of Contents